From the Dungeon to the Throne Room — Modern Paraphrase | fresh.bible

 But then had a dream.
 And everything changed in a single day.

 He woke up shaken.
 His spirit was troubled.
-So he called for every magician and wise man in — the best minds the empire had — and told them both dreams.
+So he called for every magician and wise man in — every sage and dream-reader his empire could muster — and told them both dreams.
 Not a single one could explain them.

 Think about that.
-The most powerful ruler in the ancient world, surrounded by the smartest people money could buy, and nobody had an answer.
+The most powerful ruler in the ancient world, with every expert in the empire at his command — and nobody had an answer.
 All the expertise in the room and the silence was deafening.
 Sometimes God lets every other option run out before He moves.

 "I need to confess something I should have said a long time ago.
 When you were angry with me and the chief baker and put us in custody, we both had dreams the same night.
 There was a young Hebrew there with us, a servant of the captain of the guard.
 We told him our dreams, and he interpreted them — each one according to its meaning.
 And everything he said came true.
 I was restored to my position.
 The baker was executed."

 sent for immediately.
 They rushed him out of the dungeon.
-He shaved, changed his clothes — you don't show up before looking like a prisoner — and walked into the most powerful throne room in the world.
+He shaved, changed his clothes — you don't show up before looking like a prisoner — and walked into the throne room of an empire that had swallowed nations whole.

 "I've had a dream, and no one can interpret it.
 But I've heard that when you hear a dream, you can explain it."

-And here's where you see exactly who has become after all those years.
+And here's where you see exactly who Joseph has become after all those years.
 He could have said "Yes, I can."
 He could have seized the moment to promote himself.
-Instead, told :
+Instead, Joseph told Pharaoh:

 "It's not in me.
-God will give a favorable answer."
+God will give Pharaoh a favorable answer."

-Thirteen years since he was sold into slavery.
-Years in Potiphar's house.
+Thirteen years since he was sold into .
+Years in house.
 Years in prison.
-And the first thing out of his mouth in front of the most powerful man alive is: this isn't about me.
+And the first thing out of his mouth in front of an incredibly powerful man alive is: this isn't about me.
 That kind of doesn't come from nowhere.
 It gets built in the dark seasons nobody sees.

 "After they'd eaten them, you couldn't even tell.
 They were just as ugly as before."